skip to Main Content

 WHAT WE DO

 Conservation Districts do a wide variety of important work with landowners in our counties, conserving natural resources across our beautiful state.
-As the employees of these CDs, we are the people in the offices doing the bulk of the work–We are the face of the Conservation District and interact with the landowners, land managers, recreationists, and our partners.
-We sell & plant trees, process 310 permits, host youth education events, producer workshops, implement restoration projects, and much more.
+As the employees of these CDs, we are the people in the offices doing the bulk of the work–We are the face of our Conservation District and interact with the landowners, land managers, recreationists, and our partners.
+We sell & plant trees, process 310 permits, host youth and adult education events, producer workshops, implement restoration projects, and much more.

 Begun in the mid 1990’s, the mission of the MCDEO is to provide a professional network of conservation district employees for mutual support and education.
 We do this through providing peer support, training, and other resources, including this website.
 The website provides a wealth of resources—administrative, financial, training and more.
+In 2024, we applied and were approved for nonprofit status, which will allow us to seek funding outside the typical sources to do the work that we do.

 HOW WE DO IT